TanukiMCP/tellurideskihotels.com/src/content/blog/telluride-bachelor-bachelorette-party.md

 <details>
 <summary>How far in advance should we plan a Telluride bachelor/bachelorette party?</summary>

 Start planning 3-6 months in advance.
-Book accommodations 4 months ahead to secure best rates and availability.
+Book accommodations 4 months ahead to secure best rates and availability—check our [lodging guide](/lodging) for group-friendly options.
 Finalize activities and restaurant reservations 2 months before.
 Send final details to attendees 1 month before.
 This timeline ensures availability while allowing time for coordination and adjustments.

 </details>